hmelberg/motionchart/README.md

 http://nbviewer.ipython.org/github/hmelberg/motionchart/blob/master/motion%20chart%20notebook.ipynb
 <BR><BR>
-**This is an early version, use at your own risk, the API may change**
+**This is an early version, use at your own risk, the API may change** Note that the html file producing the (last) chart you show is saved in a file ("smc_temp.html" and in some cases "temp.html").
+New files will overwrite old files.
 <BR><BR>
 See https://github.com/RamyElkest/SocrMotionChartsHTML5 for more information about the javascript which builds the chart<BR>
 See also https://github.com/psychemedia/dataviz4development/tree/master/SocrMotionCharts